Azure/azure-iot-sdks/c/doc/device_setup_raspberrypi2_rasbian.md

 - Open the solution in Visual Studio, then build and run it.

-- Paste in the two connection strings for your IoT Hub and Event Hub, and then click **Update**.
+- Paste the **connection string - primary key** for your IoT hub into the **IoT Hub Connection String** field in Device Explorer and then click the **Update** button (you wrote down the **connection string - primary key** in step 6 if you created your IoT hub using the directions in the **Create an IoT Hub** section of the [Getting started with IoT Hub](https://azure.microsoft.com/en-us/documentation/articles/iot-hub-csharp-csharp-getstarted/) article).

-- Click the **Management** tab, then create a device ID for your device and register your device with your IoT Hub:
+- Create a device ID for your device and register it  with your IoT hub:
-	- Click **List** to call the device hub and retrieve a list of devices.
-If this is your first time, then you shouldn't retrieve anything!
+	- Click the **Management** tab.
-	- Click **Create** to create a device ID and key.
+	- Click **Create** to create and register a device ID and key with your IoT hub.
-	- Save this information in Notepad (or just keep the sample running).
-You will need this when you configure your device.
+	- Save the device's ID, primary key, and **connection string**  in Notepad (or just keep the sample running).
+You will need this later.
+		- Click the **Refresh** button in the **Managment** tab to make sure that Device Manager is showing the information for your newly registered device.
+		- Right click on the device and select **Copy data for selected device** OR copy the information by hand.

 <a name="buildrunapp"/>
 ## Build the sample application on the device